pixmeo/osirixplugins/ASOC/README.txt

 ASOC (AppleScript Objective-C)
 ==============================

-This is a level of integration between AppleScript and Objective-C available from Mac OS X 10.6 onwards.
+This is a level of integration between AppleScript and Objective-C available since Mac OS X 10.6 onwards.

 Scripts are transformed into Objective-C subclasses of NSObject (or of any other class defined in the  property parent: of the script) at runtime, during the execution of the method loadAppleScriptObjectiveCScripts.